wp-plugins/creative-commons-configurator-1/readme.txt

 1. `bccl_cc0_license_text` - applied to the text that is generated for the CC0 rights waiver.
 The hooked function should accept and return 1 argument: a string.
 1. `bccl_arr_license_text` - applied to the text that is generated for All Rights Reserved clause.
 The hooked function should accept and return 1 argument: a string.
 1. `bccl_widget_html` - applied to the HTML code that is generated for the widget.
 The hooked function should accept and return 1 argument: a string.
+1. `widget_title` - applied to the title of the license widget.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_license_metabox_permission` - applied to the metabox permission.
+The hooked function should accept and return 1 argument: a string.
+By default, the `edit_posts` is used.
+1. `bccl_licenses` - applied to the array of the supported licenses.
+The hooked function should accept and return 1 argument: an array of licenses (see `bccl-licenses.php` for details).
+1. `bccl_default_license` - applied to the license slug that will be used for the current post.
+The hooked function should accept and return 1 argument: a string (see `bccl-licenses.php` for details).
+1. `bccl_supported_post_types` - applied to the array of the supported post types.
+The hooked function should accept and return 1 argument: an array of post types.
+1. `bccl_arr_license_text` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_arr_extra_permissions_text` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_arr_full_license_block` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_arr_minimal_license_block` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc0_license_text` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc0_full_license_block` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc0_minimal_license_block` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc_license_text` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc_full_license_block` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc_minimal_license_block` - applied to the text that is generated by the license generator.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc_license_image_url` - applied to the URL of the image of the used license.
+The hooked function should accept and return 1 argument: a URL.

 **Example 1**: you want to append a copyright notice to the CC license text.